trepo/gedcomx-date-js/README.md

 Returns a Simple date representing the current date and time.

 ### GedcomXDate.compare(date1, date2)
 Compare two dates.
-Only works for single dates.
+Only works for single dates of the same specificity.
 Dates may either be in string format or already be Single date objects.

 This function is designed to be used as the custom compare function